fzi-forschungszentrum-informatik/P3IV/docs/sections/faq.md

 ### General

  * For which type of application would you recommend p3iv most?
    * This is up to you.
-No matter if you are developing Dynamic Bayesian networks for prediction or model based planning methods such as mpc-planner, you can use this simulation framework.
+No matter if you are developing Dynamic Bayesian networks for prediction or model-based planning methods such as mpc-planner, you can use this simulation framework.
 But if you do reinforcement learning, you may prefer to limit your use to some utility functions.

 .. _faq Building: